Simple Shower Review

 This tiny thing is so light it didn't even register on the first scale we used to measure it!
 Weighing less than an ounce and taking up a practically minuscule amount of space (bottle not included), it's hard to say this shower isn't easy to take along with you.
 You could even fill multiple 2-liter bottles of water and leave them in your car while you're out adventuring and use as many as you need to clean up your boat/dog/gear/self when you get back.
 And even considering the additional weight of the 2-liter bottle, it's still a very lightweight shower overall, though not overly compactable.
 It's possible that you could find a collapsible water bottle with the right size opening to add to the portability of this ultralight shower, and then it might be your new best friend for backpacking!

-For just $13, it's hard to go wrong with the Simple.
+As one of the cheapest showers we tested, it's hard to go wrong with the Simple.
 Even with its limitations as a full body shower, it's a pretty useful little device that can keep you quite comfortable and reasonably clean for very little monetary investment.
-We think that for what you pay, this shower is a pretty great value - as long as you're not after a full-body, shampoo-your-hair kind of shower, cuz this isn't it!
+We think that for what you pay, this shower is a pretty great value — as long as you're not after a full-body, shampoo-your-hair kind of shower, cuz this isn't it!

 — Maggie Brandenburg